Friday, October 31, 2008

 For dinner, we stopped at a terriffic dumpling restaurant.
 The meal included beef dumplings, spicey rice noodles, and a bowl of rice porridge with raisins and various beans.

 At about 8pm we headed to the Big Goose Pagoda, which is accompanied by Asia's largest fountain and light show.
-Adding to all of this was the near full moon, which I was able to capture in some great photos.
+Adding to all of this was the near full moon, which I was

 The entire day was filled with new food, sights, and friends.
 The next day we would head to see the famous Terracotta Warriors.